textpattern/textpattern.github.io/administration/diagnostics-panel.md

 The following PHP functions (which may be necessary to run Textpattern) are disabled on your server...
 {: .alert-block .warning}

 If you see this message, it will be followed by a number of PHP functions that are disabled on your web server.
 Textpattern needs certain functions enabled to work correctly, while other functions, if disabled, can be ignored.
-See section below, [Diagnostics reporting on PHP functions](#diagnostics-reporting-on-php-functions), for more about which function are needed or not.
+See section below, [Diagnostic reporting on PHP functions](#diagnostic-reporting-on-php-functions), for more about which function are needed or not.

 Site URL preference might be incorrect.
 {: .alert-block .warning}